secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabpmhandsonlab7.md

 6. Click **Add to board**.
 All issues tagged with **Status::WIP** should appear in the new list.

-7. Add another custom list to the project board: in the top right corner, click **Create list**.
+7. Add another custom list to the project board: in the top right corner, click **New list**.

 8. The new list will be scoped by issue label.
 Verify that the **Label** radio button is selected in the Scope section of the list configuration pane.